robimonti/PHASE/README.md

 ## Planned updates
 - Improve border constraints based on user selection.
 - Introduce the handling of jumps in the displacement models.
-- Introduce the possibility for a NRT processing.
+- Add support for additional constellations.

 ## Acknowledgments
 Special thanks to Jose Manuel Delgado Blasco and Dr. Michael Foumelis for the snap2stamps[^1] tool, and Prof. Andy Hooper for the StaMPS[^2] development. <br>